Trip 3 - Northeast

 Love Canal, in far western New York, is the site for a third case-study on the effect of humans on the environment.
 Again in the late 1970s, this was the scene of an environmental scandal, involving toxic waste leaking into the environment.
 Very close to Love Canal is Niagara Falls.
 Besides having the life experience of seeing these magnificent falls themselves, we'll begin a biological discussion of the Great Lakes.
 The Great Lakes will be covered in much more depth in Trip 8, but here we will contrast the organisms in Lake Erie with those in Lake Ontario.
 These two lakes are separated by the falls.
 Does this geographical feature have any effect on whether organisms can live on either side of it?
 We'll find out.

 The trip ends in the Adirondack Mountains of northern New York.
-A final case-study of human influence on the environment has to do with the effect acid rain had on this area, which had been hit harder than most.
+Two final case-studies of human influence on the environment have to do with the effect acid rain had on this area, which has been hit harder than most, and the effects of DDT on the food chain.
 But this will also be a location where a fully-functioning, complex ecosystem can be experienced.
 Known as the Adirondack Park, it is very different kind of park than a national park.
 There are numerous small towns within the park, there is commerce and people make their lives within the park, yet there are large sections of the park that have been designated as "forever wild", and are as wild as any national park.
 The total land area of the park is almost 3 times larger than Yellowstone!
 This will be the site where many ecological concepts come together and can be experienced.
 One classic, "normal" case study involves Lynx and Hare populations.
 The Adirondacks are also the focus site for the Maple/Beech/Birch forest type.
 This is the forest type that makes fall foliage in the area so spectacular.